millanp95/ExplainDeepDNA/README.md

 # ExplainDeepDNA

-Source files for an interpretability study in Machine Learning models for DNA classification files.
+Source files for an interpretability study in Machine Learning models for DNA classification models.

 Requisites:
 1. Keras 2.0